Xiao Qi Ji

-Xiao Qi Ji (Xiǎo Qíjì (小奇迹, 小奇蹟), meaning "little miracle") is a male giant panda cub who was born at the National Zoo in Washington, D.C. on 21 August 2020.
+Xiao Qi Ji (Xiǎo Qíjì (小奇迹, 小奇蹟), meaning "little miracle") is a male giant panda cub who was born at the National Zoo in Washington, D.C., on August 21, 2020.
 The fourth surviving cub of Mei Xiang and Tian Tian, Xiao Qi Ji is a result of an artificial insemination of Mei Xiang on March 22, 2020.
 Xiao Qi Ji is the youngest brother of Tai Shan, Bao Bao and Bei Bei.

 Birth

 Xiao Qi Ji was born on August 21, 2020, at 6:35 PM to Mei Xiang and Tian Tian the National Zoo's second pair of giant pandas.
 With Xiao Qi Ji's birth, Mei Xiang, who is aged 22 years, set a record of being the oldest giant panda in the United States to give birth and the second oldest panda to give birth in the world.
 He is the fourth surviving cub of Mei Xiang and Tian Tian.
-He was also a part of an artificial insemination of Mei Xiang on March 22, 2020, shortly after the National Zoo closed down due to the COVID-19 Pandemic.
+He was also a part of an artificial insemination of Mei Xiang on March 22, 2020, shortly after the National Zoo temporarily closed down due to the COVID-19 Pandemic.